Coarse-Grained Boltzmann Generators: Experiments

-\xhdr{Metrics} We report ESS, Jenson-Shannon (JS) divergence, and PMF error.
+\xhdr{Metrics} We report ESS, Jensen-Shannon (JS) divergence, and PMF error.
 JS divergence is computed between the sampled and reference dihedral angle free energy profiles.
-The PMF error is defined as the squared distance between the negative logarithms of the sampled and reference densities, which gives more weight to low-density regions compared to JS divergence~\cite{plainerConsistentSamplingSimulation2025, durumericLearningDataEfficient2024}.
+The PMF error is defined as the squared distance between the negative logarithms of the sampled and reference densities, placing additional emphasis on low-probability regions compared to JS divergence~\cite{plainerConsistentSamplingSimulation2025, durumericLearningDataEfficient2024}.
 Energy histograms and free energy profiles of $\phi$ dihedral are shown in the main text, while additional results, including $\psi$ dihedral free energy profiles, Ramachandran plots~\cite{ramachandran1963stereochemistry}, bond length distributions, and weight clipping ablations, are provided in §\ref{additional_results}.